Here’s a sobering fact: based on historical averages, only 16% of small business listed for sale this year will actually sell.

 - Renew your contracts.
 Book a day to review everything from your lease to your Yellow Pages agreement.
 What can be re-negotiated?
 Extended?
 Cut?
 A single phone call can accomplish a lot.

-- Review 2017.
+- Review your last year.
 Look at last year and ask: “Where did I focus my attention?”
 Every positive adjustment you could make is rooted in the answer to that question.

 - Make an investment.
 According to recent studies, executive coaching offers between a 5x-6x return-on-investment vs. fees paid.1 Acuity offers executive coaching specifically for owners looking to begin a formal exit plan.
 Your first meeting is free.